SLINIcraftet204/multi-package-shipping/README.md

 **Selfcoded Version of DHL Multishipping**: Integrates the feature to split larger orders automatically in Shopware with the Core Version 6.6.X.

 Known issues:
+* Menu is currently only from the extension page accessible
 * _to be continued..._

 ## Requirements